hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 `do file` descends into the directory of that file, but `do load file` does not.
 So it may not find the other included file.

 [10:36:18](#16317021781738GzmGw:gitter.im) <hiiamboris (NOT THIS ONE)>:
-I'll let @rebolek handle this í ½í¸‰
+I'll let @rebolek handle this ğŸ˜‰

 [11:17:06](#16317046261757kvJGu:gitter.im) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
 @hitesman:matrix.org if you are interested in software renderers, I recomend you to check https://blend2d.com/ if you don't know it yet.